DhayaaAnbajagane/Aarambam/README.md

 Unit   = Am.utils.Decomposer(N_modes = N_modes, n_s = n_s, Lbox = Lbox, Nmax = Nmax,
                              ModeTol = ModeTol, MaxModeCount = MaxModeCount)
 coeffL = Unit.go(Am.models.Local,   Am.basis.BasicBasisDecompose, outdir = outdir)
-coeffS = Unit.go(Am.models.ScalarI, Am.basis.BasicBasisDecompose, mass = 1, outdir = outdir)
+coeffS = Unit.go(Am.models.ScalarI, Am.basis.BasicBasisDecompose, mass = 1, outdir = outdir) #This will overwrite the previous call

 #Use the helper function to make the config in the right format
 #and write it to dir.
 You will need to pass a bunch of